HEnquist/camilladsp/websocket.md

 ## Command syntax
-All commands are sent as the string text representation of a JSON object.

-For commands without arguments, this is just a string with the command name within quotes:
+For commands without arguments, this is just a string *with the command name within quotes*:
 ```
 "GetVersion"
 ```
 For commands that take an argument, they are instead given as a key and a value:
 ```json
 {"SetUpdateInterval": 500}
 ```

-Note, if you are using NodeJS/javascript then simply wrap your JSON object with JSON.stringify() before sending.
-IE ``` ws.send(JSON.stringify({"SetUpdateInterval": 1000}))```;

-The return values are also JSON.
+The return values are also JSON (in string format).
 The commands that don't return a value return a structure containing the command name and the result, which is either Ok or Error:
 ```json
 {
   "SetUpdateInterval": {